japanoise/gomacs/HACKING.md

 ## Files in Gomacs

+- bindata.go - syntax highlighting data to be embedded into the executable.
+  Leave this file alone!
+If you add a new syntax highlighting definition, though, you can run `go-bindata syntax_files/*.yaml`
 - commands.go - code to do with registering and storing mappings between keypresses and lisp functions or commands.
 - input.go - input from the user.
 Translating a termbox key event into an emacs